SplendidAlakey/Perfectly-Splendid/README.md

 <p> Absolute maximum required allocated memory for the pack is 12GB </p>
 <p> 10GB is recommended, if you use Super Duper Vanilla shaders (default). </p>
-<p> 6-8GB is recommended, if you don't use any shaders. </p>
+<p> 8GB is recommended, if you don't use any shaders. </p>
-<p> 4-8GB is recommended, if your world is pregenerated or you play on a server. </p>
+<p> 6-8GB is recommended, if your world is pregenerated or you play on a server. </p>
 <p> The recommended memory allocation for servers is 10-12GB. </p>

+The lower your RAM, the longer it will take for the game to load and generate chunks!

 Recommended JVM flags (add -Xmx and -Xms, if you don't use Prism or MMC):
 ```